ansys/scade-design-rules/doc/source/rules/traceability/has_link.rst

-.. index:: single: Has Link
+.. index:: single: Has link

 Has link
 ========